nullptrx/pangle_flutter/README.md

 /// [rewardName] optional. reward name.
 /// [rewardAmount] optional. number of rewards.
 /// [extra] optional. serialized string.
+/// [isVertical] optional.
+Whether video is vertical orientation.
+Vertical, if true.
+Otherwise, horizontal.
+/// [isSupportDeepLink] optional.
+Whether to support deeplink. default true.
 AndroidRewardedVideoConfig({
   @required this.slotId,
   this.userId,
   this.rewardName,
   this.rewardAmount,
   this.extra,
+  this.isVertical,
+  this.isSupportDeepLink,
 });
 ```